johncleophas/toy-robot-console/README.md

 	Only the status of the robot needs to be known at any given point.
 Therefore static classes and methods are used extensively
 - Readability
 	The coding constructs and practises are kept simple to make debugging simple and easier to follow
+- Graphical Visual Aid
+	A graphical visual aid has been added to make debugging easier.

 ## Dependecies